-"Oh," said Gigi, I thought.
-Why don't you let me get you a chair?" an outsize kitchen and a room where he could play rich men's hearse shift from neutral into drive.

-the b"I'm missing my ride.
-What you want me to do?" entrance and The woman turned over on her side and folded her hands under her cheek.
+"Oh," said Gigi, "I thought.
+Why don't you let me get you a chair?"
+"I'm gone, hear?
+Gone!"
+Gigi heard the engine rev and the hearse shift from neutral into drive.
+"I'm missing my ride.
+What you want me to do?"
+The woman turned over on her side and folded her hands under her cheek.
 "Be a darling.
 Just watch.
 I haven't closed my eyes in seventeen days."
 "Wouldn't a bed do the trick?"
 "Be a darling.
+Be a darling.
 I don't want to sleep when nobody there to watch."
-"On the floor?" hat occupied as much space as the first floor.
+"On the floor?"
 But she was asleep.
 Breathing like a child.